get in touch: email@example.com

 well, once you know you definitely need it, it might be too late.

-and have allowed everyone to copy and read it very easily.
+have allowed everyone to copy and read all messages very easily.

 "which system is the most secure?"

 the system that you know. so - *know* your system!

 learn something about it. read. discuss. test it.